buildbuddy-io/buildbuddy/docs/enterprise-setup.md

 1. `cd buildbuddy`
 1. `./k8s_on_prem.sh -enterprise`

+Note: the `k8s_on_prem.sh` script requires **[kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) version 1.15** or higher to be installed.

-Many of the configurations below require using a custom BuildBuddy configuration file.
+Many of the configuration options below require using a custom BuildBuddy configuration file.
 To make this easier, the `k8s_on_prem.sh` script can optionally push a config file to your cluster in a Kubernetes ConfigMap that contains the contents of a custom config file.
 To do this, just specify the -config flag with an argument that is the path to your custom configuration file.
 For example:

  ```
  ./k8s_on_prem.sh -enterprise -config foo/bar/buildbuddy.custom.yaml
  ```

+ For more details on using the `k8s_on_prem.sh` script, see the [Kubernetes section](on-prem.md#kubernetes) of the on-prem deployment documentation.

 ## Configuration
 BuildBuddy Enterprise allows configuration of many features that are not available in the open-core version.
 Below you’ll find examples for configuring some of these features.
 If you don’t see what you’re looking for below, please don’t hesitate to ask us!
 For a full overview of what can be configured, see our [Configuration docs](config.md).